-Also at Awala-Yalimapo are many Amerindian settlements.
-Travelers can cruise up the Maroni River to a permanent traditional village.
+Also at Awala-Yalimapo are many Amerindian settlements, and you can cruise up the Maroni River and visit a permanent traditional village.

 Also here, the Space Museum illuminates the history of space through seven themed modules.
 Audio-visual and slide presentations provide added details and include the preparation and launch of Ariane from the Space Centre.

 Official site: http://www.cnes-csg.fr/